TheSavageTeddy/custom-connect-4/README.md

 Also, note that the board will be centered depending on your terminal width.

 A player's marker will fall to the most bottom row it can be on.
 If the column is full, a player cannot place a marker there.
-After a player enters their move, the updated board will be presented and the netx player will be prompted for their move.
+After a player enters their move, the updated board will be presented and the next player will be prompted for their move.

 ```
                           . . . . . . .